WELCOME TO MY NEW HOME!

 The 4 design criteria

-When evaluating goals, it became clear that the team wanted something that was well beyond a typical up-fitted truck.
-It needed to be something that could be the bedroom poster car for awesome pickup trucks, feel aspirational in its build, and ultimately make a statement about Fox Factory’s intentions as a brand.
+When evaluating goals, it became clear that the Fox Factory team wanted something that was well beyond a typical up-fitted truck.
+It needed to be something that could be the bedroom-poster-car version of a pickup truck.
+It needed to feel aspirational in its design, and ultimately make a statement about Fox Factory’s intentions as it expands its product territory into the production vehicle market.

-• The vehicle should look like it could have been produced by an OEM.
-Design lines should flow with the rest of the body and maintain some resemblance to the Chevrolet design language.
+• The vehicle should look like it could have been produced by an established OEM.
+Design lines should flow with the rest of the body to transform the exterior of the vehicle without disrupting features fixed into other components that are not being redesigned.

-• In the same way that sports cars gain cues from various track-based race cars, the look of “performance” should be derived from off-road race vehicles that Fox Factory has supported.
+• In the same way that sports cars gain cues from various track-based race cars, the look of “performance” should be inspired from off-road race vehicles that Fox Factory has supported.
+This ensures that people can find familiar cues to help them understand that this truck is not just a stylized Silverado.

-• Fox Factory has a specific design language, which is derived from the machined look of many of its core products.
-Hard chamfers, angles, and perfect mathematical shapes define the look of Fox.
-This should be considered when designing the vehicle.
+• Fox Factory has a specific design language derived from the machined look of many of its core shock products.
+Hard chamfers, angles, and perfect mathematical should be considered when developing the design of the truck.

-• The truck should be identifiable from a distance, so creating distinct elements that can distinguish the truck from similar products should be integrated into the design.
+• The truck should be identifiable from a distance, so creating distinct elements that can distinguish the truck from similar products should be considered throughout the whole design process.

-It’s one thing to assume the values of your target audience, but it’s another thing to experience the same excitement for what they love.
-To dive deep into the world of off-road racing culture, our team flew to San Diego to experience desert off-roading in Fox’s test mule truck, examine trophy trucks up-close, meet truck builders and drivers, and get the scoop on what makes the culture of desert racing unique.
-It’s an extreme lifestyle, one that is defined by the love of adrenaline, absurdly wild stories, and a sense of humor that is often times somewhat juvenile.
-This culture is colorful, loud, and brutally honest in every way possible (in a good way).
+It’s one thing to assume the values of your target audience, but it’s another thing to understand the excitement for what they love.
+To dive deep into the world of off-road racing culture, our team flew to San Diego to experience desert off-roading in Fox’s prototype Silverado.
+Along the way, we met with trophy truck builders and drivers, examined several race vehicles up-close, and got the scoop on what makes the culture of desert racing unique.
+It’s an extreme lifestyle, one that is defined by the love of adrenaline, absurdity, and a sense of humor that is often times playfully juvenile.
+Desert race culture is colorful, loud, and brutally honest in every way possible.

 The trophy trucks themselves also reflect these values in their design.
-Every detail has a no B.S. attitude about it - purely functional and strong as hell for the sake of extreme performance, but also strangely cartoonish in proportion due to the punishment these vehicles take.
-Huge fenders, gigantic tires, massive exhaust, exposed hardware…there is nothing subtle about these machines.
+Every detail has a no B.S. attitude about it - purely functional and strong as hell for the sake of surviving extreme conditions.
+The sheer size and scale of every part leaves them to be cartoonish in proportion due to the punishment they consistently take.
+Huge fenders, gigantic tires, massive exhaust, exposed hardware…there is nothing subtle about these machines, even in the tiny nooks and crannies.

-Legends of motorsport can often times be the catalyst for an automotive obsession as a child.
-When adulthood arrives, it can become the opportunity to own that one car you dreamed of growing up.
+Legends of motorsport often times become the catalyst for automotive obsessions during childhood.
+Adulthood then becomes the opportunity to own that one dream car which was so admired during someone’s youth.
 The “Heritage” concept builds upon this idea by examining classic Baja race winners and turning them into a modern street legal truck.
-Larry Ragland’s 1997 Chevrolet became the primary inspiration, with iconic elements such as the rear wing and square body surfaces taking shape over a modern Silverado chassis.
+Why not give customers to own something similar to what their heroes drove?
+Larry Ragland’s 1997 Chevrolet became the primary inspiration for this concept, referencing iconic elements such as the rear wing and square body surfaces transplanted from the race truck, then draped over a modern Silverado chassis.

-If old school was not the wave for the audience in question, then modern race vehicles might be the answer.
-With the “Full On T.T.” concept, the goal was to take as many signature features of a modern trophy truck as possible and cram them onto the Silverado framework.
+If childhood dreams were not the right attitude for the audience in question, then maybe grafting ideas from modern race vehicles might be the answer.
+With the “Total Trophy Truck” concept, the goal was to take as many signature features of a modern trophy truck as possible and cram them onto the Silverado framework.
 Bulging fenders, tube steel accents, and the signature “dogbone” sillouhette of modern racers define the key features of this concept.
 Hard edges and polygonal chamfered surfaces add a touch of tech flavor as a nod to the Fox Factory design language.

 FINAL DESIGN

-The final design became a tamer version of the “Full On T.T.” concept, smoothing out the faceted surfaces to better match the design language of the Silverado, and then refining the tube steel bumpers to something that better resembles an actual trophy truck’s space frame construction.
-The front fender vent and the flat-top rear fenders were added to the mix from the “Heritage” concept, creating a less outlandish design that eventually made it to production.
-Other design team members refined the details of this design, such as the hood vent, front and rear fender vents, chase rack, bumper details, and the light holsters around the headlights.
+The final design became a tamer version of the “Total Trophy Truck” concept, smoothing out the faceted surfaces to better match the design language of the Silverado, and then refining the tube steel bumpers to something that better resembles an actual trophy truck’s space frame construction.
+The front fender vent and the flat-top rear fenders from the “Heritage” concept were added to the mix, creating a less outlandish design that beefed up the Silverado enough to reflect Fox Factory’s commitment to hardcore performance.
+Other design team members refined the deeper details of this concept, such as the hood vent, front and rear fender vents, chase rack, bumper details, and the light holsters around the headlights.

 Next